IrinaSTA/bank-tech-test/README.md

 - From the terminal, run: ```rspec spec --format documentation```

-- You should see this:
+- You should see something similar to this:

 ![test_results](./public/test-results.png)

 ## My Approach

-I've designed two classes:
+I've designed three classes:
-- Account, which enables deposits and withdrawals and holds all transaction information as an array of hashes
+- Account, which enables deposits and withdrawals and holds all transactions information as an array of hashes
+- Balance, which enables updating of balance and holds current balance
 - Statement, which formats and displays an account statement
-- Both classes fulfil SRP

 ## Dependencies